adamchainz/djade/README.rst

     Rewriting templates/eggs/quail.html

 Djade does not have any ability to recurse through directories.
-Use the pre-commit integration, globbing, or another technique for applying to many files.
+Use the pre-commit integration, globbing, or another technique to apply it to many files.
 For example, |with git ls-files pipe xargs|_:

 .. |with git ls-files pipe xargs| replace:: with ``git ls-files | xargs``